-\ Repair costs are estimates and can change.
+^{} Repair costs are estimates and can change.

 Payment for the accident protection plan is due at the time this form is returned to the school.
 If this form is returned without payment, your accident protection plan will not be active until payment is received.
-Coverage is Effective from the date of payment to August 31, 2023.

-2023-2024 Device Use Agreement & School Policy Agreement
+2024-2025 Device Use Agreement & School Policy Agreement